 The third year of the Program focuses on developing knowledge and skill in systems level and organizational interventions.
-Students take a year-long sequence in Program Planning and Evaluation, as well as a course in Adult Learning and Training.
-The practicum experiences at this stage provide opportunities to engage in systems/organizational assessment and interventions and working with school administrators, and to develop in-depth skill in working with a special population, all within a particular program/practice approach.
+Students take a year-long sequence in Program Planning and Evaluation, as well as courses in Adult Learning and Training as well as Learning Theory and Academic Interventions.
+The practicum experiences at this stage provide opportunities to engage in systems/organizational assessment and interventions and working with school administrators, mental health coordinators, or agency leaders and to develop in-depth skill in working with a special population, all within a particular program/practice approach.

 Foundational knowledge courses present theory and research and also address applications to professional practice.
 Courses directly related to professional practice address the theoretical and empirical underpinnings of practice, as well as focusing on professional skill building.
 In this manner, science and practice are integrated throughout the curriculum.
 (Rev. 2017)